indiepopart/okta-blog/_source/_posts/2020-09-04-spring-session.md

 We are not going to dive deep into how to configure HAProxy, but notice in the `backend servers` section, we are using the following options:

 - `balance roundrobin` sets roundrobin as the loadbalancing strategy
 - `cookie SERVERUSED` adds a cookie SERVERUSED to the response, indicating the server responding the request.
-The http session will stick to that server.
+The client requests will stick to that server.
 - `option redispatch` makes the request to be redispatched to a different server, if the current server fails